Thunder0212/DS340w/README.md

 - GradNorm-based pruning is slower than standard training due to per-sample backpropagation.
 - AMP-related warnings can be safely ignored.
-- If you change backbone names, delete `results/` before re-running.
+- If you change backbone names or dataset structure, delete `results/` before re-running.

 ---